Last updated on January 23, 2025

 Scroll Rack | Illustration by Heather Hudson

-Aside from playing online, which is a cheaper alternative but leaves aside the physical cards, there’s the proxy alternative.
+Aside from playing Arena, which is a cheaper alternative but leaves aside the physical high-rarity cards, there’s the proxy alternative.
 Proxies are non-official prints of cards, whether you’re doing at home and putting it over a bulk common or basic land or ordering proxies on card stock.
 You can play with proxied cards to save on cash, at least outside of a MTG tournament.

-People use proxies for testing new deck ideas, to add spells that cost a real fortune to a certain deck, or even for safety reasons – you don’t want to have your expensive and unique cardboard stolen.
+People use proxies for testing new decks, to add spells that cost a real fortune to a certain deck, or even for safety reasons – you don’t want to have your expensive and unique cardboard stolen.
 Let’s take a look at proxies, how you should make your own proxy cards, and rank the best paper you can get for your proxy purposes.

 Let’s dive in!